Over 1,000 Five Star Reviews

 Clarity

 Clarity is absolutely paramount in Asscher cuts—even more so than in emerald cuts.
-The concentrated hall-of-mirrors effect, smaller table, and intense depth mean that inclusions are not only visible but also magnified by the step-cut faceting.
+The concentrated hall of mirrors effect, smaller table, and intense depth mean that inclusions are not only visible but also magnified by the step-cut faceting.

-For Asscher cuts, we strongly recommend VS1 diamond clarity or higher.
+For Asscher cuts, we strongly recommend VS1 diamond clarity (very slightly included) or higher.
+The step-cut faceting provides no sparkle to mask inclusions, and the large table makes everything visible.
 VS2 can work but requires careful scrutiny—review magnified images and the clarity plot to ensure inclusions aren't directly under the table or in prominent positions.
-SI grades may be acceptable only if inclusions are not under the table or otherwise prominent.

 Color

-Like other step cuts, Asscher diamonds do not mask body color as effectively as brilliant cuts due to their broad, open facets and transparent faceting pattern.
 We recommend diamond color grade H or higher for platinum or white gold settings to achieve a bright, crisp appearance.
-For yellow or rose gold, the warmer metal can soften the perception of color, allowing I or even J grades in smaller and medium stones—though H or above is recommended for larger carat sizes.
+For yellow or rose gold, the warmer metal can soften the perception of diamond color, allowing I or even J grades in smaller and medium stones—though H or above is recommended for larger carat sizes.

-Best Settings for Asscher Cut Diamonds
+Best Settings For Asscher Cut Diamonds

 Famous Asscher Cut Jewelry